SQLitis/monsters/README.rst

 The surprise standouts are boars and dire boars.
 Just as willing to eat foliage as the bodies of your fallen foes, they're strong and not too slow.
 Raising a dire boar requires a total +12 if you take 10.
 A first-level human commoner with 4 ranks Handle Animal, +1 Charisma bonus, Skill Focus and Animal Affinity has +10, so they need Aid Another from an assistant.
 (The Uncivilized trait could give them a +1 bonus on Handle Animal checks, but that's not enough.)

+10gp Animal Training Pole: This hollow pole has a strong, thin cord threaded through it and twisted into a loop at the end.
+When looped around an animal's neck, it provides an easy way to direct the animal while preventing the animal from moving any closer than the pole's length.
+An animal training pole provides a +2 circumstance bonus on attempts to teach an animal a task.

 What about other movement modes?
 For example, a tiny climber might be able to get your grappling hook where you need it more silently than you can.
 Or maybe all you really want is a messenger eagle.